-For additional information regarding FMLA please contact Colleen Jimerson at (716) 376-8255 or contact the HR Department.
+For additional information regarding FMLA please contact Colleen Jimerson at (716) 376-8255opens phone dialer or contact the HR Department.

 All employees are covered by Workers’ Compensation Insurance.
 Any on-the-job injury must be reported to your supervisor and an accident report form completed within 24 hours of the incident.
 If you are assigned to work at one of our component schools, you must report the incident to the component school, as well as your BOCES supervisor.
 Employees have an obligation to work safely and observe safe work practices.